dbillium/starter-hugo-academic/content/authors/billy-davis/_index.md

 email: davisw4@wittenberg.edu
 superuser: true
 ---
-I am a social and personality psychologist and I study things like authenticity and meaning in life.
-My work also focuses on efforts to improve psychological science.
+I am a social and personality psychologist and a professor at Wittenberg University.
 One of my favorite things about teaching at Wittenberg is that I am able to offer robust research experiences and individualized mentorship to undergraduate students interested in studying psychology.